 1. To edit seasons and special events, open the Tools – Live Forecast module and click on the ‘Seasons’ icon.

 - It is possible to create several sets of season definitions.
-A chain could, for instance, create one set to be used in a specific city, and another to be used at their Ski Resorts.
+A chain could, for instance, create one set to be used in a specific city, and another to be used at their Ski Resorts or luxury five-star hotels.

 2. To create a new set, click on the [+] icon.